 If you look at the result of your slicer for a 0.2mm layer with a 0.4mm nozzle process, you see an equal profile with four lines for the walls.

-Each box has an area, where you can place a 12mm (½ inch) label strip.
-The picture shows the location, which is visible if the box is placed in a drawer or on a shelf.
+Each box has an area where you can place a 12mm (½ inch) label strip.
+The picture shows the location, which is visible if the box is placed in a drawer or shelf.

-On Prusa Printers, there is a limited free set of storage boxes for free.
+There is a limited but large free set of storage boxes on the Printables website.
 This is a good starting point to check out the quality of the models and see if they match your requirements.

 The Full Set in the Shop

-For a small amount, you can buy a full set with all models in my shop.
+You can buy a full set with all models in my shop for a small amount.
 Your money will support all the free and open-source content on my website.
-Also, I always donate a small part of my earnings to various organisations that share my values.
+Also, I donate a small part of my earnings to various organisations that share my values.

-View the catalog page for a complete visual overview of all models from all series.
+View the catalogue page for a complete visual overview of all models from all series.

 The License of the Sets in the Shop

 You get these files in the shop under a different license.
-You will find the full text in the “license.txt” file inside of the package and linked in the shop.
-Basically, it consists of three parts:
+You will find the full text in the “license.txt” file inside the package and linked to the shop.
+It consists of three parts:

 - You can use the files personally to do everything you like to print the boxes and grids.